-- Ensuring PPG+ is available for children previously in care - Using the PPG+ to provide appropriate interventions to meet the needs of the young people - Developing high expectations and interventions to meet these expectations - Whole school approaches to supporting children previously in care (as well as children in care) for example, attachment awareness training - Encouraging education settings to share expertise on strategies to support children previously in care - Signposting other professionals who might provide further support, including health professionals as well as those in education.
+- Ensuring PPG+ is available for children previously in care - Using the PPG+ to provide appropriate interventions to meet the needs of the young people who were previously in care - Developing high expectations and interventions to meet these expectations - Whole school approaches to supporting children previously in care & in kinship care (as well as children in care) for example, attachment awareness training - Encouraging education settings to share expertise on strategies to support children previously in care and in kinship care. - Signposting other professionals who might provide further support, including health professionals as well as those in education.

-The Virtual School provides ongoing support and training for Designated Teachers and Nominated Governors for Children in Care and from September 2018, these also focused on the needs of previously looked after children.
-This can be through the termly network meetings and at the Annual VS Conference.
+The Virtual School provides ongoing support and training for Designated Teachers and Nominated Governors for children in care, previously looked after children, children in kinship care and children with a social worker.
+There are network meetings and an Annual VS Conference.
 In addition, the VST also offers a variety of training packages.
 Schools are requested to contact the VSHT/VST directly to discuss this.

-For further reading,|| the Virtual School highly recommends:
+For further reading, the Virtual School highly recommends:

-Meeting the needs of adopted and permanently placed children - A guide for school staff; PAC-UK.
+Meeting the needs of adopted and permanently placed children - A guide for school staff; PAC-UK